giacomelli/GeneticSharp/README.md

 ## License
 Licensed under the The MIT License (MIT).
 In others words, you can use this library for developement any kind of software: open source, commercial, proprietary and alien.

+# Thans to
+I would like to thanks to the guys from SMASHINGLOG (https://smashinglogo.com/) for the amazing GeneticSharp logo.